t09/org.openhab.binding.rainbird/README.md

 * second-accurate values for HomeKit / rules can be supported.

-*Note:* Slider needs to be done as custom widget and is not implemented
+*Note: Slider needs to be done as custom widget and is not implemented*

 ## not implemented
 * option to skip zones
 * option to de/activate a zone
+* manually add/remove zone from controller

 ## known limitations
 * This is an experimental binding [BETA]